It is possible to use Outseta across domains such as mydomain.com, app.mydomain.com, and learn.mydomain.com.

 By default, authentication does not persist across domains, meaning your users must log in for every domain.

-To change that, configure Outseta to use a cookie for the token storage method in your head script, and your users' auth state will persist authentication across domains.
+To change that, configure Outseta to use a cookie for the token storage method in your head script.
+Your users' auth state will persist authentication across domains.

 <script>